piotrkozuch/Card-Issuing-Service/README.md

 # Card Issuing Service

 ### Introduction

-Spring Boot service that expose REST API for issuing cards.
+Spring Boot service that exposes REST API for card issuing.
+To issue new card you need to:

+1. Create new cardholder
+2. Activate created cardholder
+3. Create new card for active cardholder

 ### How to build

 To build this project run `docker-compose build`.
 It will build application jar along with docker image.

 ### How to run

 To start this application run `docker-compose up`.
 Application will start and listen on `localhost:9001`

 # REST API